vblancoOR/mclpif/README.md

   * GapIP2: MIPGap  for the Incomplete formulation (INC2) within the time limit (3600 secs).
   * C_IP2: Clusters of points obtained with formulation (INC2).

-We report a file for each
+We also report a file with the results obtained with the compact formulation with the following information:

+  *